 Creating a clear distance between work and home can also help.
 Switch off work emails at 6pm and read a book on the train.
 Or meet a friend after work to switch off your work brain.
 Seeing friends is particularly important.
 “Scientists at the University of California investigated how both genders recover from stress and discovered that for women, talking and being with others is key,” says Lorna.

 A lot of the stress in our lives is created by our mind.
 We ruminate on or panic about what’s concerning us.
 “Meditation can help change the way you think,” says Chloe Brotheridge, hypnotherapist and anxiety expert.
 “It helps to alter the brain, reducing the activity of the part of the brain responsible for the ‘fight or flight’ response (the amygdala).
-It also helps to increase our ‘grey matter’, which is a major part of the central nervous system and helps with rational thinking.
+It also helps to increase our ‘grey matter’.
+This is a major part of the central nervous system and helps with rational thinking.
 Spend 10 minutes a day doing guided meditation or use a meditation app such as Headspace.”

 Stress is a fact of life for many of us, but when you neutralise its negative effects, it can go back to being a force for good.
 “Stress can be an important motivator,” says Lorna.
 “You just need to get the balance right.”